FYS4170 – Relativistic Quantum Field Theory

-- you can quantize classical fields, and know how to describe both fermionic and bosonic particles in relativistic quantum mechanics
+- you can quantize classical fields and will know how to describe both fermionic and bosonic particles in relativistic quantum mechanics

 - you have learned how to construct theories that describe interacting quantum fields

 - you know how to derive the Feynman rules for a given theory, and how to use those to calculate cross sections and decay rates at lowest order in perturbation theory

 - you can explain how gauge symmetries lead to the construction of both Abelian and non-Abelian theories and understand the concept of spontaneously breaking these symmetries (Higgs mechanism)

 - you understand the structure of the standard model of particle physics and can relate its ingredients to the underlying fundamental principles

 - you have learned to present the fundamental principles of quantum field theory, and solutions to typical problems, in a clear and pedagogic way to fellow students